luansantiago0/Bill-Splitting-FrontEnd/README.md

 - Follow the project's naming and styling conventions.
 - Once a change is complete, create a pull request to the main branch and request a review.

+## Known Issues

+- **Rendering Issue After Login**: There is currently an issue where the application does not render the application page immediately after the user logs in.
+However, users can manually navigate to the application page by entering `/aplication` in the URL bar.

 ## Running the Project